-“Photographs are not simply different from other kinds of pictorial representation in certain detailed respects; on the contrary, photographs are not really representations at all.
-They are the practical realization of the general artistic ideals of objectivity and detachment”
+“Photographs are not simply different from other kinds of pictorial representation in certain detailed respects; on the contrary, photographs are not representations at all.
+They are the practical realisation of the general artistic ideals of objectivity and detachment.”

 From previous posts, I have considered the views of Barthes, Szarkowski and Berger.
-I find all three to have a relatable view, that photography is broadly split into emotive and objective – that being the ability for an image to ensure emotive or objectification of a subject.
+I find all three to have relatable views, that photography is broadly split into emotive and objective – that being the ability for an image to ensure emotive or objectification of a subject.

-Granted each has their differences and their journeys follow different paths.
-But it could be agreed that the basic argument is there.
+Granted each has their differences, and their journeys follow different paths.
+However, it could be agreed that the primary argument is there.

 It is here that I have to ask a question around the dimensions of photography.
 Barthes tells us that we, in general terms, often put on a persona when we have an image taken.
 That persona is in the form of a pose, which itself is often an automatic reaction to the camera.
 This creates an image that is effectively a false status of the self.
 One that we try to control, but others can corrupt.

-This is very true for mass production of images on, let’s say Instagram.. but what if we wish to push this further?
+This is very true for the mass production of images on, let us say Instagram, but what if we wish to push this further?

-Szarkowski works on composition and his five characteristics of photography, indicate to me that the visual media has four main areas of expression:
+Szarkowski works on composition and his five characteristics of photography, indicate to me that the visual media has four primary areas of expression:

 - Honest replication of a scene or subject